Note: these FAQs mostly relate to our NZQA-accredited Certificate course

 SRA is one of New Zealand's very few schools of fashion makeup that is NZQA accredited, which means you are a recognised qualified makeup artist on successfully completing the course.
 Our tutors are not only praticing freelance makeup artists (which means what they teach is current and up to date), but they are also trained and NZQA-accredited in adult training.
 This means our teaching is optimised for different learning styles.
 We are known for creating confident and professional makeup artists with the highest standards, ready for careers in the fashion, beauty, film and television industries.
 We train tomorrow's makeup artists, foster their creativity and help them to become masters of their craft at a professional, international standard.

 In addition various short courses and workshops are held at SRA.
-These include Special Effects (SFX) workshops, an Extensive Introduction to Professional Makeup Artistry [evenings, over 10 weeks], a 1-day workshop for Beauty therapists, and a workshop for professional women.
+These include an Extensive Introduction to Professional Makeup Artistry [evenings, over 10 weeks], and our School Holidays programmes.

 Fashion makeup is a stimulating and creative career with a lot variety, and the chance to freelance, run your own business or work for a major cosmetics brand.
 We've had graduates who started on cosmetics counters in department stores and within a few years became managers and then creative directors in TV and film.
 Some have even become makeup artists to celebrities, models, actors and singers.